m1dabo/GoBookingApp/README.md

 # This Repo Consists of :

-# 1- Some Basics in Go
+# 1- Some Basics in Go to book tickets through basic console app with GoLang

-# 2- Problem Solving with GoLang